Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Is Linda Ronstadt Still Alive?

-In 2012, doctors diagnosed Linda with Parkinson’s disease, which caused her to lose control over her muscles, thus rendering her unable to control her vocal muscles.
+In 2012, doctors diagnosed Linda with Parkinson’s disease, which made her lose control over her muscles and her vocal muscles.
+It got to the point where she could not even sing in the shower.

 “No one can sing with Parkinson’s disease.
 No matter how hard you try.”